JustoDario/coco-bot/coco_bringup/README.md

     - gait_planifier_node
     - rviz(optional)

-When launched Coco awaits commands/interaction.
+When launched Coco awaits commands/interaction at the moment.